MuhammadGb/My-Reads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

-## TL;DR

-To get started developing right away:
+This is a project designed to assist users in tracking the books they are currently reading or wish to read.
+As a result of this this webApp is employ the amazing powers of the React Library to create three shelves which inform you of which books: you have read in the past, you are currently reading, and the ones you so dearly wish to read!

+And the WebApp is all very easy to use.
+All you ever have to do to get started are:

+* Clone the project from this link on Git hub - https://github.com/Hamg69/My-Reads
+* Navigate to the project path on your workspace terminal
-* install all project dependencies with `npm install`
+* Install all project dependencies with `npm install`
-* start the development server with `npm start`
+* Start the development server with `npm start`
+* Open your default browser with a connection to the internet
+* Navigate to webApp path on your local server.

 ## What You're Getting
 ```bash